ioing/lath-docs/markdown/start.en.md

 # Concept

-Before getting started quickly, let's first understand the basic concepts.
+Before getting started quickly, let's first understand the basic concepts and terms.

+- **Lath**: Lath is an experience enhancement container with very small initial dependencies, only about **5kb**.
+Its core capabilities are atomic, and dependencies are only dynamically loaded when needed.
 - **Application**: A Lath application is composed of several Applets.
 - **Applet**: An Applet is composed of one page or one View and its related configuration files.
 - **FrameworksApplet**: Each Lath Application must have a frame-type Applet, which mainly carries public capabilities, such as navigation bars and so on.